jungsoft/frontend-style-guide/README.md

 The goal of this guide is to help our team to understand and follow code style best practices, maintaining a pattern.

+As this guide is an extension of the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript), we **highly recommend** reading it before you continue.

 # :pushpin: Table of Contents

 * [Components Definition](#components-definition)